kirstvh/kirstvh.github.io/README.md

 - Similar-to-me effect: when you recognize your own characteristics in the candidate.

 To counteract biases, you need to be very aware of your own pitfalls.
 When interviewing with a selection committee, point out biases to each other and be objective in assessing candidates.

-## **How do I prepare for a job interview?

-1. **Determine the Required Competencies:**
-   - Clearly establish to yourself and the selection committee which competencies are absolutely necessary to perform the job adequately.
-Make a clear distinction between a required competency and a nice-to-have.
-Write a concise definition for each competency (for inspiration, see competency list in the appendix).
-It's important that every member of the committee "speaks the same language."
-Additionally, besides competencies, you may also decide that motivation, drive, or values are important qualities for the position.
-The key is to determine in advance what you want to learn about the candidate.

-2. **Select the Interview Techniques:**
-   - In most cases, it's desired to assess competencies during an interview.
-You can find the best ways to assess this in this document (interview structure and types of questions).
-However, you may also want to conduct a case study or practical test alongside an interview.
-This strengthens your selection process and is highly recommended.
-However, this doesn't apply to every type of position, so carefully consider whether a case study is meaningful in your selection process.
-   - Example:
-      - A creative writing exercise for the position of communication officer.
-      - An Excel analysis for a financial officer.
-      - A presentation on change management for a department head.
-      - ...

-   - If you create a case study, ensure that the tasks reflect the job content.
-Also, it's important to have the case study ready before the selection process begins.
-This way, your case study is based on the competencies you deem necessary for the position.
-Often, a case study is only prepared after an initial interview.
-The case is then tailored to the candidate, thus less effectively highlighting the role.
-This makes your selection process less sharp and more prone to making incorrect assessments of candidates.
-   - Therefore, the selection process is determined in advance based on the job requirements and is not influenced by the qualities or growth potential of your candidates.
-In short, stick to the competencies needed to perform the job.

-3. **Determine Your Role:**
-   - Throughout the entire selection process, at least three members of the selection committee should be involved.
-It's important to agree in advance on who will lead and conclude the interview.
-Also, determine who will keep track of time and give timely warnings if the interview is running over.
-Usually, it's also agreed upon who will provide information about the entity/position to the candidate.

-4. **Be Aware of the Salary:**
-   - Every vacancy is advertised with the intention of filling it at a modal grade.
-Initially, we consider remuneration at the modal grade.
-Promising candidates who may not be able to perform all tasks immediately are offered the induction grade.
-The senior grade is rather exceptional and is reserved for candidates who can take on extra responsibilities right from the start of the job.
-Make sure you know in advance what the remuneration entails.
-You can consult the pay scale books or your selection advisor for this.
-During the first interview, salary expectations are often discussed to see if they somewhat align with the pay scale.
-This can be easily asked during an initial interview by briefly inquiring about the candidate's salary expectations.
-Most candidates will talk about their current salary.
-Be sure to ask if there are any additional fringe benefits besides a gross salary that may not be part of our package (e.g., a company car).
-During the selection interview, you should not make any statements about the expected salary.
-This depends on the selection process, the candidate's experience, and competencies.
-An offer is only made after mutual agreement and consultation with your selection advisor.

 ## What if there's no clear preference for one candidate?